C# ADO.NET ODBC tutorial

 select * from table1; select * from table2

-This will create more than one result set.
-So we will now add code to our example that allows each result set to be processed in turn.
-The OdbcDataReader object has a method NextResult() that will move the OdbcDataReader to the next result from the query.
-So all we need to do is wrap the query processing in a loop processing each result in turn until NextResult() returns false:
+This creates more than one result set, so we will now add code that allows each result set to be processed in turn.
+The OdbcDataReader object has a method NextResult() that moves the OdbcDataReader to the next result from the query.
+So, all we need to do is wrap the query in a loop, processing each result in turn until NextResult() returns false:

 OdbcDataReader DbReader = DbCommand.ExecuteReader();